-The Buddha shares the three grounds for making merit through cultivation of 1) giving, 2) ethical conduct, and 3) a mind of loving-kindness.
+The Buddha shares the three bases for making merit through 1) giving, 2) ethical conduct, and 3) cultivating a mind of loving-kindness.

 Vuttañhetaṁ bhagavatā vuttamarahatāti me sutaṁ: